human-pangenomics/hprc-tutorials/assembly/genomics_aotearoa/pages/day1_read_inputs.md

     <summary>
         <strong>So why wouldn't you always use trio data for phasing?</strong>
     </summary>
     It can be hard to get trio data.
-If a sample has already been collected it may be hard to go back and indentify the parents and collect sample from them.
-In non-human samples, trios can also be difficult.
+If a sample has already been collected it may be hard to go back and identify the parents and collect sample from them.
+In non-human samples, trios can also be difficult particularly with samples taken from the wild.
 </details>

 <details>
     <summary>
         <strong>Are there any difficulties in preparing Hi-C data?</strong>
     </summary>
     Yes!
-As you can see in the cartoon above Hi-C relies on having intact chromatin as an input.
+As you can see in the cartoon above Hi-C relies on having intact chromatin as an input, which means it needs whole, non-lysed cells.
 This means that cell lines are an excellent input source, but frozen blood is less good, for instance.
 </details>

 ## Other Datatypes
 We should also mention that there are other datatypes that can be used for phasing, though they are less common.

 ### Pore-C
-Pore-C is a variant of Hi-C which retains the chromatin conformation capture, but the sequencing is done on ONT.
+Pore-C is a variant of Hi-C which retains the chromatin conformation capture aspect, but the sequencing is done on ONT.
 This allows long reads sequencing of concatemers.
-Where Hi-C typically has at most one "contact" per read, Pore-C can have many.
-The libraries also do not need to be amplified so Pore-C reads can carry base modification calls.
+Where Hi-C typically has at most one "contact" per read, Pore-C can have many contacts per read.
+The libraries also do not need to be amplified, so Pore-C reads can carry base modification calls.

 ### StrandSeq
 StrandSeq is a technique that creates sparse Illumina datasets that are both cell- and strand-specific.
 Cell specificity is achieved by putting one cell per well into 384 well plates (often multiple).
 Strand specificity is achieved through selective fragmentation of nascent strands.
 (During DNA replication, BrdU is incorporated exclusively into nascent DNA strands.
 In the library preparation the BrdU strand is fragmented and only the other strand amplifies.)
 This strand specificity gives another way to identify haplotype-specific kmers and use them during assembly phasing.